jtarchie/github-pullrequest-resource/README.md

     Example: `jtarchie/pullrequest-resource`

 * `access_token`: *Required.* An access token with `repo:status` access is required for *public* repos.
-An access tocken with `repo` access is required for *private* repos.
+An access token with `repo` access is required for *private* repos.

 * `uri`: *Optional.* The URI to the github repo.
 By default, it assumes